Calibration of the strain amplitude recorded with DAS using a strainmeter array: Introduction

-Comparisons of DAS recordings with other types of observations are often carried out with respect to colocated seismometers.
-This approach involves translating strain or strain rate into displacement or velocity (or vice versa).
+When comparing DAS recordings with seismometer recordings a translating of strain or strain rate into particle displacement or velocity (or vice versa) is necessary.
 This is only possible for non-dispersive plane waves with known ray-parameter.
+The limitations of this approach and the resulting waveform dissimilarity are shown by \citet[][their figure~4a]{lindsey2020} for example. \citet{paitz2020} mention incorrect phase-velocity estimates as a possible source of inaccuracy.

-In this study, we directly compare the recordings of a DAS IU with those from the long-running array of Invar-wire strainmeters at the Black Forest Observatory (BFO).
+In the current study, we directly compare the recordings of a DAS IU with those from the long-running array of Invar-wire strainmeters at the Black Forest Observatory (BFO).
 Both, the DAS recorded strain and the signal from the strainmeter can be expected to represent the same rock deformation, independent of its cause and independent of wave parameters in particular.
-Hence, this comparison allows for direct calibration of the DAS system’s amplitude response.
+Hence, this comparison allows for direct calibration of the DAS system’s amplitude response, not limited to a specific wave type and without additional uncertainties due to limited accuracy of ray-parameters.
 Based on this calibration we estimate the detection threshold for strain recordings.
 The signal-to-noise ratio of both systems is appropriate for this purpose in the frequency band between 0.05\,Hz and 0.1\,Hz.

+Our study further extends beyond the work of \citet{lindsey2020} and \citet{paitz2020} by interrogating two fibers in each cable, allowing us to distinguish coupling issues that effect all fibers in a cable, from photonic effects (like optical fading), which are specific to each fiber.
+We use a significantly larger dataset, comprising 19 earthquakes, covering almost all backazimuths and include body waves in the analysis.
+The simultaneous interrogation of fibers in two cables at two locations enables us to investigate the direct differences observed under four different coupling conditions.